 maximizing health.
 Researchers at PCOM are studying innovative approaches to constructing

 and reinforcing partnerships between patients, PCPs, students and health insurance

-providers to improve access and outcomes, and reduce disenfranchisement, burnout and
+providers to improve access and outcomes, as well as reduce disenfranchisement, burnout